vittorioromeo/cppcon2016/README.md

 * Decide:
     * Introduce `if constexpr(...)` before `static_for`?

+* If constexpr or constexpr if?
+* Add Bloomberg notice
 * Review everything
 * Write `if constexpr(...)` code segments
 * Rebuild `.asm` files